One Assassination Under God – Chapter 1: Composition and style

 Reviews have ascribed to the album numerous genres, including industrial rock, industrial metal, alternative rock, gothic rock and rock in general.
 The record is a direct response to the abuse allegations.
 Blabbermouth.net said the record contains "overt and covert references to his recent troubles, and the overall impression is of a man enraged by what he sees as destructive lies about his personal life."
 A staff writer for Sputnikmusic compared the album's lyricism to the lyrics on the band's 2000 album Holy Wood (In the Shadow of the Valley of Death).
 They said that "controversy and pressure are the fuel that ignite Marilyn Manson into action, and through his trials and tribulations he's able to harness some truly fantastic music".
 Lyrics on the album deal with themes of betrayal, addiction and healing, as well as power and religion, and mortality and societal decay.

-On the lyric of the first track on the album, "One Assassination Under God", Manson discusses the media's reaction to the abuse allegations.
+In the lyrics of the first track on the album, "One Assassination Under God", Manson discusses the media's reaction to the abuse allegations.
 The song opens with Manson reciting a poem referencing the assassination of John F. Kennedy.
 It is a goth metal song that gradually expands to an aggressive outro.
 Sonic Abuse praised Manson's vocals, describing them as some of the best he ever recorded, and said it was one of the "most affecting" songs the band has recorded.
-Similarly, New Transcendence praised Manson's vocal for its "raw intensity", which they said was matched by instrumentation that builds to a "cathartic climax".
-They said the song leaves a "lasting impression."
+Similarly, New Transcendence praised Manson's vocals for their "raw intensity", as well as instrumentation that builds to a "cathartic climax" and leaves a "lasting impression."

 "No Funeral Without Applause" features guitars inspired by post-punk, with Blabbermouth saying the song "continues the elegant, restrained heaviness" of the opening track.
 Sputnikmusic said its instrumentation was comparable to the band's work between 2003's The Golden Age of Grotesque and 2015's The Pale Emperor, while Sonic Abuse described the song as a "spiritual sequel" to their 1995 cover of Eurythmics's "Sweet Dreams (Are Made of This)".
 Several other reviews compared the song to the cover of "Sweet Dreams".
 Crytpic Rock said the lyric "takes jabs at those who wronged Manson.
 On the same note, he laments his last true love as it starts almost sweet.
 He is like Pennywise, unassuming... until he opens his mouth.
 Then, all hell breaks loose as the decibels rise".